-ROAD DRAINAGE TO STREAM CROSSING
+ROAD DRAINAGE

-If you are using a map it may be helpful to map all road/avenue lengths draining down to each site.
+On your map it may be helpful to identify all road/avenue lengths draining down to each site.
 This can be done by using a bracket ([]) symbol to indicate start of road length with an arrow symbol ( $\rightarrow$ ) pointing toward the site.
 Example [ $\rightarrow \rightarrow$ site# $\leftarrow \leftarrow$ ]

 Road/avenue lengths draining down to the site.
-Standing on the road surface, above the stream crossing and looking down stream, record the total distance of road length(s) draining down to the site.
+Standing on the road surface, above the site and looking down hill/stream, record the total distance of road length(s) draining down to the site.
 Left road length and Right road length are relative to looking down stream.
 Include all intersections and spur road/avenue lengths.
 If the road continues downhill through the site then cut-off your road length at the site and count the road length draining away as Oft (see Diversion Potential section).
-Road surface drainage features that effectively end the road length include natural drainage break (divides and swales), rolling dips, and functional waterbars.